-Evaluation: The proposed line route is located within the catchments of both the River Barrow and River Nore, both of which are of high ecological interest and deemed to be of international importance.
-The proposed line route traverses a number of rivers and streams in both the Barrow and Nore catchments that are likely to serve as nursery grounds for Atlantic Salmon, Lamprey (River and Brook) and Freshwater Crayfish.
+Evaluation: This section of the proposed line route is located within the catchments of both the River Barrow and River Nore, both of which are of high ecological interest and deemed to be of international importance.
+This section of the proposed line route traverses (by overflying) a number of rivers and streams in both the Barrow and Nore catchments that are likely to serve as nursery grounds for Atlantic Salmon, Lamprey (River and Brook) and Freshwater Crayfish.

 Following a review of baseline ecological data collected during the desktop review coupled with field surveys, 'Key Ecological Receptors' in close proximity to the proposed development were identified.
-Table 6.18 presents a summary of those areas that are deemed to be of 'high local' ecological importance or greater.
-Habitat maps of the relevant sites are presented in Appendix 6.3.
+Table 8.18 presents a summary of those areas that are deemed to be of 'high local' ecological importance or greater.
+Habitat maps of the relevant sites are presented in Appendix 8.3.